 Implicit Bias Training Requirement

-A change to the Michigan Public Health Code requires all registered dental professionals (dentists, registered dental hygienists, and registered dental assistants) to take three hours of implicit bias training.
+A change to the Michigan Public Health Code requires all licensed health care professionals (including dentists, registered dental hygienists, and registered dental assistants) to take three hours of implicit bias training.
 The implicit bias training requirement applies to all license renewals after June 1, 2022.

 The Michigan Department of Licensing and Regulatory Affairs, in conjunction with the Michigan Board of Dentistry, has these rules for fulfilling the requirement: